By using this website you agree to our terms of use :

 (e.g. URL, written content, artwork, logos, software etc.)

-Such intellectual property belongs to Common Unity and not to the Website User.
+Such intellectual property belongs to Common Unity and Forward For Life and not to the Website User.
 The Website User shall not have any propriety interest in, or any right to use such intellectual property.
-Exception: to the extent otherwise indicated in clause 11, or to the extent otherwise permitted in writing by Common Unity
+Exception: to the extent otherwise indicated in clause 11, or to the extent otherwise permitted in writing by Common Unity and Forward For Life.

 Right of the Website User to copy, print out or otherwise use intellectual property described in clause 10